 There are three key reasons why you have stumbled into this article today.
 First reason, you are clearly unhappy that your savings bank account is paying a very low interest.
 Second reason, you cannot understand how your friends and colleagues are boasting on how well they are doing in their investment and have no clue how to mimic them.
-Third reason, how much should I save and invest and what goals are reasonable for my current age.
+Third reason, how much should be saved and invested to achieve the reasonable goals for my current age.

 To be totally honest being in your mid 30’s is probably the best time to plan for the future retirement.
 All the parties, travel plans, toys and gadget days are perhaps done and dusted.
 The greatest tool we have left is time.
 Between the age of 35 to 65 years you have 30 golden years to compound interest from start to a millionaire.
 The risk you take at this age is simply low and probably have sufficient funds and savings for a good portfolio.
 Finally the rate of success is probably highest too.

 Case #1 - Minimal requirement to How to Become a Millionaire club.